sushma801/React-Js/README.md

 <div id="controlled_component">

+### Controlled and UnControlled Component

 **Controlled Component**: those components that are controlled by input elements within the form or user input.

 1. At first we initialize a state using useState
 2. Set the value of the form using props
 3. Write an handler function to update the state
 4. Attach the handle function with the input element.

 **Uncontrolled Component:** thoses component which has its own store for handling event.
 Like ref.
-5. At first we create a ref using useRef.
+1. At first we create a ref using useRef.
-6. Attached that ref to the form.
+2. Attached that ref to the form.
-7. Ref will have an internal handle which update the value of current on changing the value.
+3. Ref will have an internal handle which update the value of current on changing the value.

 </div>

 <div id="react_fiber">

+### React Fiber

 **React fiber** is the new implementation or core algorithm of React v16.
 Which is used to increase the suitability areas like gesture, animation, ability to pause, abort work, prioritize the work and divide the work into chunks.